- Need a quick abrasive sanding tool?

 - Cleaning the WEN belt sander’s vent is a bit difficult.

-#11 Best efficient dust collecting belt sander
+#11 Efficient dust collecting belt sander

 Ridgid R2740 3×18, 6.5 amp, Belt sander

-- Has soft-grip handles that ensure maximum comfort.
+- The soft-grip handles ensure maximum comfort.

 - The belt tends to slide easily.

-#12 Best Milwaukee belt sander
+#12 The Milwaukee belt sander

 Milwaukee 5936 4×24, 10 amp, Belt sander